-In most situations – at least in the industrial countries – the body can cover its need for fats via food intake.
-Still, the synthesis of fatty acids out of acetyl-CoA is possible.
-In contrast to the fatty acid degradation, the synthesis occurs in the cytosol, so Acetyl-CoA has to be transported from the mitochondrion to the cytosol.
+In most situations – at least in industrial countries – the body can cover its need for fats via food intake.
+Still, the synthesis of fatty acids from acetyl-CoA is possible.
+In contrast to fatty acid degradation, the synthesis occurs in the cytosol, so acetyl-CoA has to be transported from the mitochondria to the cytosol.

 Fatty acid synthase

-In the cytosol, the fatty acids are synthesized by an enzymatic complex, the fatty acid synthase.
-It is a homodimer enzyme with two identical subunits, each of which has several domains with catalytic centers.
+In the cytosol, fatty acids are synthesized by an enzymatic complex, fatty acid synthase.
+It is a homodimer enzyme with 2 identical subunits, each having several domains with catalytic centers.

-Each subunit has two exposed SH-groups, which are located centrally and peripherally of the U-shaped protein complex.
+Each subunit has 2 exposed SH-groups that have a central and peripheral location, respectively, with regard to the U-shaped protein complex.
 The central SH-group is a functional group of phosphopantetheine.
-It is anchored in the acyl-carrier-protein (ACP) and serves the temporary fixation of intermediate products and the malonyl groups during fatty acid synthesis.
+It is anchored to the acyl-carrier-protein (ACP) and serves in the temporary fixation of intermediate products and the malonyl groups during fatty acid synthesis.

 The peripheral SH-group is at the amino-terminal domain of the subunits.
 It accommodates the intermediate products of fatty acid synthesis, while the central SH-group binds a new malonyl group.